 But now that my brand includes activism and a renewed political consciousness, I struggle with how much is too much or even if it’s enough.
 How does one be when the person elected as president on a platform that would supposedly “Make America Great Again” seems intent on taking it down this dark path towards isolation and breaking apart the Constitution?

-I’ve noticed those who ignore it all, who keep themselves “on brand” without blinking an eye and continue to share only the happy stuff as if they didn’t notice that the National Security Council has been dismantled and an alt-right self-proclaimed Leninist is the president’s closest advisor – although each day there seems to be less of them.
-Even major corporations have issued statements against the immigration ban.
+I’ve noticed those who ignore it all, who keep themselves “on brand” without blinking an eye and continue to share only the happy stuff as if they didn’t notice that the National Security Council has been dismantled and an alt-right self-proclaimed Leninist has been the president’s closest advisor – although each day there seems to be less of them.
+Even major corporations have issued statements against the immigration ban

 We all have our breaking points.